 Whether you’re in the canned or home-pureed pumpkin camp, sometimes you have just a little bit of pumpkin puree left over after a recipe.
-It’s too sad to waste even a half cup, especially if you took the time to roast your own, but sometimes it’s too difficult to think of ways to use every little bit of leftover vegetable that lands in your fridge.
+It’s too sad to waste even a half cup, especially if you took the time to cook and puree your own, but sometimes it’s too difficult to think of ways to use every little bit of leftover vegetable that lands in your fridge.

 When it comes to pumpkin, I got you covered.
-Here are 20 ideas that will use up a half cup of pumpkin (some can adapt to a bit less or more)
+Here are more than 20 ideas that will use up a half cup of pumpkin (some can adapt to a bit less or more).

 1. Stir into warm oatmeal with some cinnamon or pumpkin pie spice, a tablespoon at a time and taste as you go with my pumpkin spice oatmeal.

 2. Make an 8×8 dish of Pumpkin Pie Baked Oatmeal.

-3. Pumpkin smoothies – try Shaina’s recipe or just toss the pumpkin into any smoothie.
+3. Pumpkin smoothies – just toss the pumpkin into any smoothie.
 It’s so mild it practically dissapears.

-4. Freeze it for later – start a container or bag and add your random half cups until you have enough for a whole recipe.
+4. Freeze it for later – start a container or bag in your freezer and add your random half cups until you have enough for a whole recipe.
 Sometimes I freeze pumpkin in ice cube trays and then pop the cubes into a plastic bag after they’ve frozen.
 Pumpkin cubes are very versatile:

 6. Add to spaghetti sauce or any red sauce, boosting the veggies without changing the taste hardly at all.